guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_nginx_oauth.md

 - Set Azure AD OAuth2 Proxy application to support multi-tenant account types (if required, depends on your use case);
 - In OAuth2 Proxy Ingress Object definition, add multiple hosts representing your applications;

+> Please note that in this case, where multiple applications use the same OAuth2 Proxy instance, you have multiple upstreams and **routing with path-based mapping will be the default behaviour of OAuth2 Proxy**.
+One way you can make it work, as it's described in this blog post, is by configuring OAuth2 Proxy with NGINX ```auth_request``` directive. ```auth_request``` directive can be configured by providing ```auth-url``` and ```auth-signin``` annotations in NGINX Ingress definition, just as described in the section above - these annotations will allow you to provide the redirect URL that can be used after successful sign-in, per applications.

-My recommendation is to deploy OAuth2 Proxy in a dedicated namespace, separately from other application deployments, for cleaner structure.
+In this scenario you should consider deploying OAuth2 Proxy in a dedicated namespace, separately from other application deployments, for cleaner structure.
 Please **DO NOT** use ```default```  or ```kube-system``` namespaces for this purpose since it's not considered to be a good practice.

 This approach works both with OIDC and Azure providers, with OAuth2 Proxy ```v7.3.0``` (OIDC only due to the bug with Azure provider mentioned in the section below) and ```v7.4.0``` (both Azure and OIDC).